Nonintersecting random walks in the neighborhood of a symmetric tacnode: Finite system at Finite system at tau=0

-{\em Step 1: Computing the kernel $\BK_m(x,y)$, from the Karlin-McGregor formula~(\ref{1})}: It is well known by~\cite{Bor98} that a measure of the form~(\ref{1}) implies that the point process (random point measure) $ \eta $, as in~(\ref{eta}), is determinantal with correlation kernel
+where $\Gamma_{0}$ is any anticlockwise simple loop enclosing $0$ and similarly $\Gamma_{0,u}$ encircles~$0$ and $u$ only (hence not $z$). \end{theorem} \begin{pf} \textit{Step} 1: \textit{Computing the kernel $\BK_m(x,y)$ for the inliers $\mathbf{x}(\tau)$ at $\tau=0$, from the Karlin--McGregor formula} (\ref{1}): It is well known by~\cite{Bor98} that a measure of the form (\ref{1}) implies that the point process (random point measure) $ \eta$, as in~(\ref{eta}), is determinantal with correlation kernel

 where

 and $A$ is the $(2m+1)\times(2m+1)$ matrix with entries